top of page

 Common treatment types include:

-A licensed healthcare provider will help determine which option is most appropriate based on your specific vein condition.
+A licensed healthcare provider, specifically a vascular surgeon or phlebologist, will help determine which option or combination of options is most appropriate based on your specific vein condition and diagnostic findings.

 Treatment